Greg Nance: Outdoorsmanship

-Nance grew up on the shores of Washington's Puget Sound and has been an open water swimmer since boyhood.
+Nance has summited peaks in numerous mountain ranges, including the Alps, Pyrenees, Scottish Highlands, Rockies, Tetons, Cascades, Olympics, and Tibetan Highlands.
+Nance grew up on the shores of Washington's Puget Sound and has been an open water swimmer since childhood.
 He has crossed some of the world's major rivers including the Nile (Egypt), Thames (UK), Seine (France), Douro (Portugal), Huangpu (China), Moskva (Russia), and Jordan (Israel).
 He has also swum the Persian Gulf, Aegean, Andaman, Marmara, Mediterranean, and East and South China seas.